w4kfu/waronline_fun/Doc/source/Server.rst

 WorldServer
 -----------

-You must have installed correctly all the requirements (see :ref:`server-requirements`.).
+Before running :file:`WAR_WorldServer.py`, you must have installed correctly all the requirements (see :ref:`server-requirements`.).

 Open a window cmd shell, navigate to server folder, and launch WAR_WorldServer.py.